-Equity release is often used as a way to boost retirement income, cover rising living costs, help family, or pay off debts, but it should never be entered into lightly.
+Equity release is often used as a way to boost retirement income, cover rising living costs, help family, or pay off debts, but it should never be entered into lightly, or without seeking professional advice.

-Unlocking some of your property wealth is a serious decision, so it’s essential to fully understand the impact it could have on both your finances and your family relationships.
+Unlocking some of your property wealth is a serious decision, and it definitely won’t be right for everyone, so it’s essential to fully understand the impact it could have on both your finances and your family relationships.

 Here are some key questions to ask yourself if you’re considering equity release.